 Characteristics that you should consider when choosing a cross rope

-Training with the rope, besides effective, should be enjoyable and fun.
+Training, besides effective, should be enjoyable and fun.

 When choosing a jump rope, you should consider:

 - The type of handle

 If it is too long, it will tangle up on the ground and require more strength to swing it through.
 If, on the other hand, the cord is too short you will not jump easily or do tricks.

 The most advisable is to start (at least in the first stages) with the standard size for your height.

 You can shorten the length of the cord as you get better (and this will allow for more speed).